mbezjak/NixNoteOrg/README.md

 ## Prerequisites

 1. [NixNote2](http://www.nixnote.org/) should be installed and logged in to Evernote.
-2. go compiler should be in your path
+2. go compiler should be in your $PATH

 ## How to use